raspberrychris/workingathomechoice/content/_index.md

 Again I have been through a few monitors in the past few months trying to find the perfect monitor.

 The good news is that you don't always have to spend a fortune to get a decent monitor these days.
-In days gone past brands like IYAMA (LINK HERE) used to be one of the most premium brands of screens that you could buy.
+In days gone past brands like **IYAMA**  used to be one of the most premium brands of screens that you could buy.
 The standard office monitors tend to be LG, Samsung or something similar.
-When we went into lockdown I decided to buy the cheapest monitor on Amazon at the time and it was the relatively unknown brand XENTA (LINK HERE).
+When we went into lockdown I decided to buy the cheapest monitor on Amazon at the time and it was the relatively unknown brand **XENTA**.
 I had never heard of them before and thought I would give them a go and see what it was like.
 9 months later, this is still my screen of choice and I would happily get another one.
 The only issue with it is if you are switching inputs (I switch between my work computer and my desktop computer), the screen occasionally decides that it doesn't have a signal.
 This can be slightly annoying sometimes.

 ### Other screens that have good reviews around the web are: